 Emphasizes the spoken language, stressing fluency and correctness of structure, pronunciation, and vocabulary.
 This course does not fulfill the foreign language requirement for the Liberal Arts AA or Social Sciences AS degree programs.
-Pre-requisite: SPA 111.
+Part II of II.
+Prerequisite: SPA 111.
 Part II of II.
 Lecture 3 hours per week.